xero/vibrateawake/README.md

 ## What it does

-The whole app is one screen: a settings form with four knobs and a large Start/Stop button across the bottom.
-Press Start and it buzzes your phone on your chosen interval to help you stay alert on long drives, night shifts, and late trips home.
-Press Stop, in the app or from the notification, and it ends.
+The whole app is one screen: a settings form with four options and a large Start/Stop button across the bottom.
+Press Start and it vibrates your phone on the chosen interval to help you stay alert on long drives or night shifts.
+Press Stop, in the app or from the notification, and the cycle ends.

 The design is deliberately distraction-free.
-There is nothing to tap or dismiss while you drive.
-It just vibrates.
+There is nothing to tap or dismiss _It just vibrates._

 The published Play Store listing text lives in [store/listing/full-description.txt](./store/listing/full-description.txt), with